-The consolidated financial statements include the University and all its subsidiaries for the financial year to 31 July 2017.
+The consolidated financial statements include the University and its subsidiary for the financial year to 31 July 2018.
 Intra-group transactions are eliminated on consolidation.
 The consolidated financial statements do not include the income and expenditure of the Students' Union as the University does not exert control or dominant influence over policy decisions.